 6) Common causes of fast breathing in cats

 Fast breathing is a symptom, not a diagnosis.
-These are some of the common categories a vet may be thinking about:
+These are some of the categories a vet may be thinking about:

-6.1) Heat stress / heatstroke
+6.1) Heat stress

 6.2) Pain

 Pain can raise breathing rate.
 A cat with an injury, abdominal pain, or severe discomfort may breathe fast even while resting.
-If pain seems part of the picture, that is a reason to act sooner, not later.

-6.3) Respiratory disease (asthma, infection, pneumonia)
+6.3) Respiratory disease

 Asthma, lung infections, and other respiratory problems can all affect breathing.
 Wheezing, coughing, noisy breathing, or repeat episodes are clues worth taking seriously.

 Some cats develop breathing trouble because fluid builds up in or around the lungs.
-This is one of the main reasons fast breathing at rest should never be brushed off.
+This is one of the reasons fast breathing at rest should never be brushed off.

 6.5) Anemia